Renahud/quartz-eurostar/content/draft/test-design-debt-Renaud.md

 - Users ask new features
 - Defects may induce changes to be fixed

-When faced with a chege, we can accept, reject or postpone it.
+When faced with a change, we can accept, reject or postpone it.
 To make the decision we must consider all factors.
 - value
 - cost
 - time